 Video Games are already a huge market that has found a use for Virtual Reality with huge companies such as Facebook which bought the Oculus Rift a VR headset manufacturer for over $2 billion in March 2014, other big companies that have got involved in producing VR equipment are HTC, Google and Samsung.

 The VR experience has truly changed what video games are, now you can fight hordes of zombies in open-world first-person shooters or play tennis in Wimbledon against other people online

 The Way Medical Students are Taught

-With VR hospitals and governmental organizations can create accurate representations of the human body from which students can interact with and gain experience.
-The benefits of using VR in this way is that no patient is at risk, it has very little cost to run and it is available for every medical student to use individually.
+With VR hospitals and governmental organizations, accurate representations of the human body from which students can interact with and gain experience can be created.
+The benefits of using VR in the medical field is that no patient is at risk, it has very little cost to run and it is available for every medical student to use individually.
 Because right now due to the scarcity of opportunities to gain first-hand experience, you have groups of medical students spectating a surgery or dissecting dead bodies together in big groups.

 How PTSD Is Treated

 PTSD is a serious problem that affects soldiers coming back from conflict zones and also people who have gone through traumatic experiences such as victims of abuse, victims of rape and also witnesses to terrorist attacks are good examples.

 All doctors agree that the best way to treat PTSD which stands for ‘Post-traumatic stress disorder’ is to face your fears straight on.
 Victims of PTSD suffer from flashbacks that are triggered throughout their everyday lives, for example, a victim of abuse in a relationship may get flashbacks when a door is slammed as it reminds her of her abusive partner who used to do that.